-The largest component of air emissions from our facilities is carbon dioxide (CO2) generated from boilers and power-generation turbines (for heat and energy), and from other combustion processes, such as thermal oxidizers (for treating air emissions) and incinerators (for destroying waste).
-These combustion processes also result in emissions of nitrogen oxides (NOx) and sometimes sulfur oxides (SOx), depending on the fuels used.
-We strive to make our facilities more energy efficient through our energy-management programs.
-By making these improvements, we also reduce emissions of NOx and SOx from our operations.
+Air emissions are also generated by burning fuel in our boilers and power-generation turbines (for heat and energy), and by other combustion processes, such as thermal oxidizers (for treating air emissions) and incinerators (for destroying waste).
+Our fleet vehicles and aircraft also burn fuel and generate air emissions.
+These combustion processes result in emissions of carbon dioxide (CO2), nitrogen oxides (NOx), sulfur oxides (SOx) and volatile organic compounds (VOCs).
+We strive to make our facilities more energy-efficient through our energy-management programs and to improve the fuel efficiency of our fleet vehicles.
+By making these improvements, we also reduce emissions of CO2, NOx, SOx and VOCs from our operations.

 1 Data are estimated using conservative assumptions and factors, not measured or weighed.